rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [@innologica/vue-stackable-modal](https://github.com/Innologica/vue-stackable-modal) - Library for modal dialogs which can be stacked.
 Fully customizable and very easy to use.
 - [vue-sweetalert2](https://github.com/avil13/vue-sweetalert2) - Wrapper for sweatlaert2 with support for TypeScript, Nuxt and SSR
 - [vue-modality](https://github.com/ovictorpereira/vue-modality) - A really nice Vue.js modal component
+- [vue-tinybox](https://github.com/NickKaramoff/vue-tinybox) - A tiny (only 2.5 KB minzipped) and slick lightbox gallery.
+Optimized for both desktop and mobile

 ## Parallax